SHAREHOLDER ALERT: Pomerantz Law Firm Announces The Filing Of A Class Action Against Lamb Weston Holdings, Inc. - LW

-(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Aug.
-03, 2024 (GLOBE NEWSWIRE) -- Pomerantz LLP announces that a class action lawsuit has been filed against Lamb Weston Holdings, Inc. (“Lamb Weston” or the“Company”) (NYSE: LW).
-Such investors are advised to contact Danielle Peyton at ... or 646-581-9980, (or 888.4-POMLAW), toll-free, Ext.
+NEW YORK, Aug.
+9, 2024 /PRNewswire/ -- Pomerantz LLP announces that a class action lawsuit has been filed against Lamb Weston Holdings, Inc. ("Lamb Weston"

+(NYSE: LW ).
+Such investors are advised to contact Danielle Peyton at [email protected] or 646-581-9980, (or 888.4-POMLAW), toll-free, Ext.
 7980.
 Those who inquire by e-mail are encouraged to include their mailing address, telephone number, and the number of shares purchased.

 The class action concerns whether Lamb Weston and certain of its officers and/or directors have engaged in securities fraud or other unlawful business practices.